 In an increasingly competitive executive job market, many electric cooperative boards are concerned about attracting and retaining quality leaders.
 This competitive situation, coupled with tight compensation budgets and more IRS oversight on fair pay for not-for-profit executives, is forcing co-op boards to focus more time and attention on compensation issues.
-NRECA’s National Consulting Group (NCG) works closely with boards to develop plans that not only compensate executives appropriately, but also are appropriate and justifiable to the membership.
+NRECA works closely with boards to develop plans that not only compensate executives appropriately, but also are appropriate and justifiable to the membership.

 Setting an appropriate salary for the leadership of your co-op will help you recruit the right CEO and retain strong leadership.
-As a board, it is important for you to set the pay philosophy for all employees—from the CEO on down.
+As a board, it is important for you to set the pay philosophy for all employees—from the CEO and throughout the organization.

 Here are some questions to consider: